npolyak/DotNetBinaryAdjuster/README.md

 I added capability to make all non-public methods (including private and protected, but not virtual or overridden) public for some types.
 Also I added capability to make some (e.g. private) methods - virtual protected in order to enable the overrides in subclasses.

-Also I renamed the executable and the project to imply more generic application rather than simply turning internal methods into public.
+Also I renamed the executable and the project to imply more generic application rather than simply turning internal classes, methods, fields and properties into public.

 I might add more functionality in the future as I need it.